sstrickland85/political-speech-analysis/FinalStreamlitApp/readme.md

 NOTE: *home_dir* is sometimes the same as the username in the terminal prompt

 ### Step 2: Clone the private repo political-speech-analysis
-NOTE: if you've already configured an SSH key for your GitHub profile and current device, skip to step 2e
+NOTE: if you've already configured an SSH key for your GitHub profile and current device, skip to step 2c

 #### Step 2a: Generate SSH key
 Follow GitHub's instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>

 Complete sections **Generating a new SSH key** and **Adding your SSH key to the ssh-agent**

-NOTE: save the key in the default location and it is not necessary to create a passphrase; ensure you remove the `UseKeychain` line from the `/.ssh/config` file if you omit the passphrase
+NOTE: Save the key in the default location.
+It is not necessary to create a passphrase, but ensure you remove the `UseKeychain` line from the `/.ssh/config` file if you omit the passphrase.

-### Step 2b: Add the SSH public key to your GitHub account
+#### Step 2b: Add the SSH public key to your GitHub account
 Follow GitHub's instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>

 Complete the section **Adding a new SSH key to your account**

-### Step 2c: Clone the repo using SSH
+#### Step 2c: Clone the repo using SSH
-Go to the main repo <https://github.com/sstrickland85/political-speech-analysis/tree/main>
+- Go to the main repo <https://github.com/sstrickland85/political-speech-analysis/tree/main>
-Select the Code dropdown, select SSH, and copy the URL to clipboard In terminal, navigate to the project directory /Users/*home_dir*/Projects Run the `git clone` *pasted_url* to clone the repo e.g.:
+- Select the Code dropdown, select SSH, and copy the URL to clipboard
+- In terminal, navigate to the project directory /Users/*home_dir*/Projects
+- Run the `git clone` *pasted_url* to clone the repo e.g.:
 ```bash
 cd /Users/home_dir/Projects
 git clone git@github.com:username/private-repo.git